How To Export From Vietnam To The United States // Regulations And Tariffs When Importing To The USA

 The bottom line is that no single regulatory body imposes identical standards on all products imported from Vietnam to the US.
 However, the main requirement is that they’re labeled adequately and don’t harm Americans.

-If you’re importing potentially harmful products, you not only have to deal with government agencies like CPSC prosecuting you but you’ll eventually be faced with lawsuits by end customers.
+If you’re importing potentially harmful products, you not only have to deal with government agencies like CPSC prosecuting you, but you’ll eventually be faced with lawsuits by end customers.
 The bottom line is that importing from Vietnam to the US is a gray area.
 While most products are straightforward and can be imported without looking into the regulations too much, you should still be aware of the general requirements in your sector in case you run into problems and customs agents demand extra documentation.

 How To Find Taxes And Duties For Importing To The US

-US Customs use a 10-digit code for each product you import from Vietnam.
-This is called the “schedule B number.”
+US Customs uses a 10-digit code for each product you import from Vietnam.
+This is referred to as the “Schedule B number.”
 The HS number (your product code) is the same internationally.
 You can find your HS number and then locate the Schedule B number.
-These codes exist for every product, from shoes to paper clips.
+These codes are assigned to every product, ranging from shoes to paper clips.
 The Foreign Trade Division of the US Census Bureau manages them.

 Top Resources For Looking Up Taxes & Import Duties